Curve test for enhanced ind-sheaves and holonomic D-modules: Abstract

 \section{Abstract}

 { Recently, the Riemann-Hilbert correspondence was generalized to the context of general holonomic $D$-modules by A. D'Agnolo and M. Kashiwara.
-Namely, they proved that their enhanced de Rham functor gives a fully faithfully embedding of the derived category of cohomologically holonomic complexes of $D$-modules into the derived category of complexes of real constructible enhanced ind-sheaves.
+Namely, they proved that their enhanced de Rham functor induces a fully faithful embedding of the derived category of cohomologically holonomic complexes of $D$-modules into the derived category of complexes of real constructible enhanced ind-sheaves.

 In this paper, we study a condition when a complex of real constructible enhanced ind-sheaves $K$ is induced by a cohomologically holonomic complex of $D$-modules.
 We characterize such $K$ in terms of the restriction of $K$ to holomorphic curves.